2009 Action démocratique du Québec leadership elections

-The Action démocratique du Québec leadership election, 2009 took place on October 18, 2009 electing Gilles Taillon on the second ballot by a margin of two votes over Éric Caire.
+The first 2009 Action démocratique du Québec leadership election took place on October 18, 2009 electing Gilles Taillon on the second ballot by a margin of two votes over Éric Caire.
+On November 19, 2009, Gérard Deltell was chosen to replace Taillon after a leadership vacuum.

 Background

 After the results of the 2008 Quebec election, in which the ADQ went from being the official opposition, and 39 seats (41 MNA's had been elected in 2007, but two crossed the floor to the Liberals) to the traditional third-party role and seven seats, longtime leader Mario Dumont stepped down from the leadership of the party.

 Candidates

 Éric Caire

 Éric Caire, 43 the MNA for La Peltrie.
 He was elected in 2007, and has served as the Official Opposition's Shadow Minister of Health.